Israel's Blockade Has Kept the Worst of the Coronavirus Out of Gaza. It Might Keep Aid Out Too

 But in a territory where mains electricity is often available for less than half the day, and where there are fewer than 100 ventilators to serve a population of around 2 million people, Khashan acknowledges that no amount of preparation will be sufficient.
 “We don’t have enough hospitals, or ICU beds, or mechanical ventilators.
 I understand those facts,” she tells TIME by phone on March 31.
 “If we have a positive case in the community, it will be a disaster.”

-Gaza’s health system “is already overstretched, already at its limit,” says Igancio Casares, head of the International Committee of the Red Cross (ICRC) sub-delegation to Gaza.
+Gaza’s health system “is already overstretched, already at its limit,” says Ignacio Casares, head of the International Committee of the Red Cross (ICRC) sub-delegation to Gaza.
 “It is unable to absorb the impact of an aggressive pandemic like COVID-19.”
 The “critical shortage of test kits, ventilators, drugs, and medical consumables,” heap pressure on Gaza’s densely packed population, he says, with those in refugee camps (run by UNRWA, the main U.N. agency providing aid to Palestinian refugees) especially at risk from COVID-19.
 In Israel, which pulled out of Gaza in 2005 but retains responsibilities for the 140-square mile enclave under international law, senior security officials have warned that a local coronavirus outbreak would constitute a “god-help-us” scenario.

 Despite the dire projections, that scenario is yet to arrive.
 As of April 3, Gaza had recorded only 12 COVID-19 infections: far fewer than Israel, which has in excess of 6,800 cases, or the 750-plus cases in neighboring Egypt, whose authorities have been accused of grossly underestimating infection rates.